 Concluding this InMotion Hosting Review

-InMotion Hosting is one of those old and reliable shared hosting providers like SiteGround & A2 Hosting that have seen and survived it all, without compromising on its quality, or succumbing to an EIG-acquisition.
+InMotion Hosting is one of those old and reliable shared hosting providers like SiteGround (click this link for my review) & A2 Hosting (review) that have seen and survived it all, without compromising on its quality, or succumbing to an EIG-acquisition.

 InMotion's shared hosting plans are neither too cheap nor too expensive.
 They sit right in the middle of the pricing chart.
 However, when you take all of their features into account, you can realize that you're actually getting a much more value-for-money deal than you'd be getting with cheaper hosts.
 It's hard to argue about the prices, given how my test site experienced no downtime, and posted incredible performance stats throughout the testing period.